Assignment 3 (constraints)

 );

-Assigns a default value if no value is entered.
+Assigns a fallback value when no value is provided during insertion.

 sql